Obamacare / ACA Subsidy Calculator

 Do I have to pay back subsidies?

-No, you don't have to pay back health insurance subsidies.
+No, you don't have to pay back health insurance subsidies that you qualify for.

-But there may be an adjustment at tax time, when your actual income for the year is used to determine if you were receiving subsidies that were too large or too small.
+But there may be an adjustment at tax time, when your actual income for the year is used to determine if you got subsidies that were too large or too small.

-Most people get rate subsidies in the form of an "advance premium tax credit," with the subsidy lowering the monthly insurance bill they get.
-Since these discounts are based on your estimated income for the year, the actual subsidy amount you are eligible for might be different once you know your actual income earned at the end of the year.
+Most people get subsidies every month in the form of what are called "advance premium tax credits."
+Since these discounts are based on your estimated income for the year, the actual subsidy amount you are eligible for might be different once you know your actual income when you file your taxes.

 • If you qualify for more subsidies than you got, you'll get the extra amount as a tax credit when you file income taxes.